objcio/articles/2015-02-10-gpu-accelerated-image-processing.md

 If you have something that doesn’t have to be very precise, you can indicate that and possibly allow more of these values to be operated on in a single clock cycle.
 On the other hand, in the case of the texture coordinate, we care a great deal about making sure this is as precise as possible, so we specify that we do indeed need this extra precision.

 Precision qualifiers exist in OpenGL ES because they are geared toward mobile devices.
 However, they are missing in older versions of desktop OpenGL.
 Since OpenGL ES is effectively a subset of OpenGL, you can almost always directly port an OpenGL ES project to OpenGL.
-If you do that, however, you do need to remember to strip the precision qualifiers out of your desktop shaders.
+If you do that, however, you need to remember to strip the precision qualifiers out of your desktop shaders.
 This is an important thing to keep in mind, especially if you are planning to port your application between iOS and OS X.

 ## Vectors ##